kuzudb/kuzudb.github.io/docs/data-import/csv-import.md

    - 2nd column: Primary key of FROM Node.

 Similarly, you would add an additional `toType` before the TO column, if the TO nodes have multiple labels.

+An example CSV file (with optional headers) for the Follows would be:

 [^1]: Removing this constraint is in our immediate roadmap.